 Thérapie par cellules souches: A Promising New Approach

 Thérapie par cellules souches offers a novel approach to CKD treatment by harnessing the regenerative potential of stem cells.
 Stem cells are undifferentiated cells capable of self-renewal and differentiation into various specialized cell types.
-Dans le contexte de CKD, stem cells can be used to repair damaged kidney tissue and restore kidney function.
+Dans le contexte de la MRC, stem cells can be used to repair damaged kidney tissue and restore kidney function.

 Harnessing the Power of Stem Cells in CKD Therapy